yuriyny/305_project/README.md

 # movie-database
-A movie database app written in PHP
+A movie database (MySQL) app written in PHP